Home

 How can I stop the cycle?

 Many doctors recommend stopping "cold turkey" (completely immediately).
 This is especially appropriate when you're under a doctor's care and he is going to try some new treatments for you.
-If you're taking too many painkillers, it may be impossible to see if the new treatment is helping.
+If you're taking too many drugs, it may be impossible to see if the new treatment is helping.
 In some cases, especially if you're taking drugs such as codeine, you may need to be admitted to a medical facility and "detoxed".
 You will usually hear a doctor suggest that you need to get completely away from the offending drug.

-For most migraineurs, this is really bad news because the painkillers you're taking may be the only thing that you've ever found can help.
+For most migraineurs, this is really bad news because the medication you're taking may be the only thing that you've ever found can help.
 If they're allowing you to live a somewhat normal life, why stop them?

 There are a few things to consider: